Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

 \subsection{Electricity Consumption Structure and Efficiency}

 AI data centers are emerging as one of the fastest-growing electricity consumers in the energy sector.
 According to the IEA report \cite{iea2024energyai}, global data centers consumed around 415 TWh of electricity in 2024, accounting for about 1.5\% of total global electricity consumption.
 Looking ahead, the IEA projects that global data center electricity demand will more than double by 2030, reaching around 945 TWh, with AI identified as the primary driver of this growth \cite{iea2024energyai}.
-The global data center electricity consumption is further discussed in Appendix \ref{app:global}.
+The global data center electricity consumption and related project initiatives are further discussed in Appendix~\ref{app:global}.

-Modern hyperscale AI facilities typically contract for power capacities exceeding 100 MW, with some campuses planned to scale to the gigawatt level \cite{crusoe2025wyoming}, to support ultra-scale AI training and inference.
+Modern hyperscale AI facilities typically contract for power capacities exceeding 100 MW, with some campuses planned to scale to the gigawatt level, to support ultra-scale AI training and inference.
 According to the Electric Power Research Institute (EPRI) white paper \cite{aljbour2024powering}, electricity consumption in a data center is mainly attributed to IT hardware equipment, which typically accounts for 40-50\% of total load.
 Cooling systems represent the second-largest share, consuming approximately 30-40\%, depending on the cooling technology and server rack density.
 The remaining 10-30\% is from other supporting facilities, including lighting, office spaces, and monitoring and security systems.
 In AI data centers, the share of electricity consumed by IT equipment is higher and typically exceeds 60\%, due to the adoption of high-density GPU/TPU racks and efficient liquid cooling systems.
+Nevertheless, the distribution of electricity consumption within a data center varies substantially with facility design, climate, cooling technology, equipment utilization, and operating conditions.

-Power Usage Effectiveness (PUE) \cite{aljbour2024powering} is the most widely used metric to measure the energy efficiency of a data center, which is defined as the ratio \eqref{eq:pue}:
+Power Usage Effectiveness (PUE) \cite{aljbour2024powering} is one of the most widely used metrics to measure the energy efficiency of a data center, which is defined as the ratio of total facility electricity consumption to IT-equipment electricity consumption over the same accounting period: